DKMFzF/my-glsl-practicle/README.md

-# This is my first practicle on GLSL language
+# This is my practicle on GLSL language